Kthyeon/FINE_official/ELR/README.md

 # ELR
-This is an official PyTorch implementation of ELR method proposed in [Early-Learning Regularization Prevents Memorization of Noisy Labels]().
+This is an non-official PyTorch implementation of ELR method proposed in [Early-Learning Regularization Prevents Memorization of Noisy Labels]().
+This also include PyTorch implementation of SCE and GCE method.

 ## Usage